BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 rpc-password = RPCpassword
 ```
 * Save the file

 * Start `bloc-service` using this configuration file

 * `./bloc-service --config=myconf.conf`

 * Config files will be automatically upgraded to JSON and overwritten on first use

 * Please wait until the synchronisation is complete
-* Your wallet is ready to be used with the [BLOC-service JSON RPC API](../wallet/bloc-service-json-api.md).

 **Expected results**

 ![start bloc-service](images/bloc-service/restore-old-wallet-file.png)

-You are now ready to use the [BLOC-service JSON RPC API](bloc-service-json-api.md)
+* Your wallet is ready to be used with the [BLOC-service JSON RPC API](../wallet/bloc-service-json-api.md).

 ### Using your private spend key and view key